Basic Rights Queensland: Who We Are

 BRQ is a state-wide community legal centre, providing advice, advocacy and free legal services.
 We help people having problems with Centrelink or disability discrimination, and women in the workplace.

-We act with integrity, ensuring our resources are targeted equitably while prioritising the most vulnerable.
+We act with integrity, ensuring our resources are targeted equitably while prioritising people experiencing disadvantage.

 We are committed to enabling access to justice through innovative service provision and making the complex comprehensible.

-We are accountable for our actions, to maintain the trust of our clients, funders and the wider community.
+We are clearly accountable for our actions so as to maintain trust with our clients, the wider community, and funders.

-We provide our clients with an objective assessment of their situation while being empathic to the difficulties of their situation and the challenges of dealing with it.
+We provide our clients with an objective assessment of their situation while also being empathic to the difficulties of their situation and the challenges of dealing with it.

 Through continually developing our in-depth knowledge of complex areas of law, we provide expert, evidence-based advice to our clients.

 - Providing high quality, independent advice, legal services and community education